 The medical devices we manufacture are subject to extensive regulation by numerous governmental authorities, including federal, state, and foreign governmental agencies.
 The principal regulators in the United States are the Food and Drug Administration ("FDA") and the California Department of Public Health, Food and Drug Branch.
 In April 1998, we received certification for ISO 9001/EN 46001, which is an international quality system standard that documents compliance to the European Medical Device Directives.
 In February 2004, we were certified to ISO 13485:2003, which replaced ISO 9001/EN46001 as the international standard for quality systems as applied to medical devices.
 In December 2018, we were certified to ISO 13485:2016, which superseded the 2003 version of the standard.
 In August 2008, we received FDA 510(k) clearance on our family of Iridex IQ laser systems.
 This clearance covers the Iridex IQ 532 Laser and IQ 577 Laser and their associated delivery devices to deliver laser energy in either CW or MicroPulse mode.
 In January 2015, we received FDA 510(k) clearance for Cyclo G6 Laser.
+In 2022 and 2023 we received FDA 510(k) clearance for the Iridex Pascal (532 nm and 577 nm models).
 These laser systems are intended for a wide range of specific applications in the medical specialties of ophthalmology.

 International regulatory bodies often establish varying product standards, packaging requirements, labeling requirements, tariff regulations, duties and tax requirements.
 As a result of our sales in Europe, we are required to have all products "CE" marked, an international symbol affixed to all our medical device products demonstrating compliance to the European Medical Device Directives and/or Medical Device Regulations and all applicable standards.
 In July 1998, we received CE mark certification under Annex II guidelines, the most stringent path to CE certification.
 With Annex II CE mark certification, we have demonstrated our ability to both understand and comply with all applicable standards under the European Medical Device Directives.
-In May 2021, the Medical Device Directives were superceded by the Medical Device Regulations, with a transition period for our Class IIa and IIb products lasting in effect until May 2024, which allows Iridex to market these products during transition period.
-The Company will obtain certification of compliance to the Medical Device Regulations before May 2024.
+In May 2021, the Medical Device Directives were superseded by the Medical Device Regulations ("MDR"), with a transition period for our Class IIa and IIb products lasting in effect until May 2024, which allows Iridex to market these products during transition period.
+In February 2023, the European Parliament voted to extend the MDR transition deadline from 2024 to 2028 for our products.
+The Company will obtain certification of compliance to the Medical Device Regulations before the transition deadline.
 Currently, all of our products marketed within the EU are CE marked.
 Continued certification is based on successful review of quality management systems by our European Registrar (Notified Body) during its periodic audits.
 Any loss of certification could have a material adverse effect on our business, results of operations and financial condition.
 We rely on third parties to manufacture substantially all of the components used in our products, although we assemble critical subassemblies and the final product at our facility in Mountain View, California.
 Some of these suppliers and manufacturers are sole source.
 We have some long-term or volume purchase agreements with our suppliers but currently purchase most components on a purchase order basis.
 These components may not be available in the quantities required, on reasonable terms, or at all.
 Financial or other difficulties faced by our suppliers or significant changes in demand for these components or materials could limit their availability.
 Any failures by our third-party suppliers to adequately perform may delay the submission of products for regulatory approval, impair our ability to deliver products on a timely basis or otherwise impair our competitive position.